reine10111/GREENBIN/README.md

   * SDG 14: Life Below Water
   * SDG 15: Life on Land

-# ❓HOW USERS CAN GET STARTED WITH THIS PROJECT?
+# ❓HOW USERS CAN GET STARTED WITH GREENBIN?
   Getting started with the GreenBin project is simple:

   * Create an account: Sign up for a GreenBin account to start using the platform.